gregives/eleventy-load-html/README.md

 npm install --save-dev eleventy-load eleventy-load-html
 ```

 Then you can set up eleventy-load-html using a rule in your eleventy-load options.
 Note that eleventy-load tests the **input path**, so we want to apply eleventy-load-html to both HTML and Markdown templates.
+Within a template the dependency source path should be relative to the input path:

+e.g. for dependency `<inputPath>/sass/styles.scss` use `<link rel="stylesheet" href="sass/styles.scss" />`

 ```js
 module.exports = function (eleventyConfig) {